Andrea de Andrade: 2012: Vila Isabel and Império de Casa Verde

 The costume was created by well known fashion stylist Marcio Carvalho and coiffure by Diego Hassan.

 The length time of parade was 1 hour and 15 minutes.

 Concomitant with the Rio "avenida", another job are waiting for Andrea in 2012."Madrinha da bateria da Império de Casa Verde" one of the famous school of samba from São Paulo."Madrinha" in Portuguese means "Godmother" of bateria, on degree highest that "rainha".

-The parade held on 18.02.2012 during 64 minutes was reflected on Rede Globo network, UOL network,Terra network.
+The parade held on 18.02.2012 during 64 minutes was reflected on Rede Globo network, UOL network, Terra network.

 The theme of parade was “In the optics of my empire the focus is on you”.
 The Imperio de Casa Verde was telling the history of the science of optics using big floats and specific costumes.
 The components of parade was 26 of wards, five floats and 3500 components.
 Samba-enredo was "E o amor".

-Comissão de frente was depicted the theme of "Alquimistas" (Alchemist),scholars who begin the optics studies for the first time in history of science.
+Comissão de frente was depicted the theme of "Alquimistas" (Alchemist), scholars who begin the optics studies for the first time in history of science.
 They was called wizard by (not proved until now) them skills to transmutation of the metals in gold.

 On 09.12.2012 Andrea de Andrade was announced like "Madrinha de Bateria da Império de Casa Verde" by board director of school samba.

-Fantasia used by madrinha Andrea at parade was in blue,black and white svarovski and 1100 pheasant feathers.
+Fantasia used by madrinha Andrea at parade was in blue, black and white swarovski and 1100 pheasant feathers.

 The costume was created by Marcio Carvalho and hairdressing by Diego Hassan.